Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Fast-MIA Library

-Fast-MIA also maintains an internal cache of model outputs and scores to eliminate redundant computations across multiple methods.
+Fast-MIA maintains an internal cache of model outputs to eliminate redundant computations across multiple methods.
 It is not merely a dependence on vLLM capabilities, but rather a design-level effort to effectively reuse the cache within the library.
-We also incorporated some parts using for loops into batch processing.
-This design leads to significant savings in both computation time and memory usage.
+Fast-MIA also converts method-specific repeated inference loops into batched operations whenever possible.
+This design leads to savings in both computation time and memory usage.